YBK Publishers selects the books it publishes based on solid scholarship.

-If you would like to return to the Category page click here
+If you would like to learn more about YBK Publishers, please click here

 Danny Shot, publisher and editor of Long Shot

-- Steve Cannon, author of Groove, Bang, And Jive Around founder-A Gathering Of The Tribes
+Steve Cannon, author of Groove, Bang, and Jive Around; founder of A Gathering of the Tribes

 Poems by Celena Glenn and Black Cracker